UnsignedByte/MassSpec-Data-Visualizer/utils/README.md

 ## LinearReg

-Linear regression data on # of spectral counts.
+Linear regression data on spectral counts.
+Each graph represents a scatterplot comparing spectral counts of two datasets from the heatmap.
+A combined SVG contains a grid `DxD` where `D` represents the total number of datasets.
+This contains all scatterplots for all pairs of datasets as well as Pearson's R values for these datasets.

 ### Files